-O. New Accounting Pronouncements - Implemented
+N. New Accounting Pronouncements - Implemented

-GASB Statement No. 87 - Leases.
-The requirements of this statement were originally effective for periods beginning after June 15, 2021.
-The Authority has implemented the provisions of GASB Statement No. 87 in the current year.
-See Note 8 for detailed discussion of the effects of the Authority's financial statements as a result of implementing this standard.
+GASB Statement No. 91 - Conduit Debt Obligations.
+The requirements of this statement are effective for periods beginning after December 15, 2021.
+There was no effect on the Authority's accounting and financial reporting as a result of implementing this standard.